phdonn/LoL-Match-Prediction/README.md

 This analysis highlights the importance of early-game gold advantages in League of Legends.
 The findings suggest that teams with a higher gold difference at 25 minutes are significantly more likely to win.
 This insight provides valuable strategic implications for teams and fans alike, emphasizing the importance of early-game performance in professional play.
 ```
+# Model Description

+### Chosen Model
+The model used for this prediction problem is a **Logistic Regression Classifier**.
+Logistic regression is well-suited for this binary classification task as it predicts probabilities and outputs discrete class labels (win or loss).

+### Features in the Model
+The model includes the following features:

+1. **`golddiffat25`** (Quantitative):
+   Represents the gold difference at the 25-minute mark.
+This is a continuous numeric variable that provides a strong signal for predicting match outcomes.

+2. **`xpdiffat25`** (Quantitative):
+   Represents the experience difference at the 25-minute mark.
+This is also a continuous numeric variable that adds additional context to early-game performance.

+3. **`killsat25`** (Quantitative):
+   Represents the number of kills achieved by the team by the 25-minute mark.
+This continuous numeric variable indicates aggressive early-game strategies.

+4. **`deathsat25`** (Quantitative):
+   Represents the number of deaths suffered by the team by the 25-minute mark.
+This continuous numeric variable provides insight into team survival and map control.

+**Encoding Details**:
+All features in this model are quantitative, so no encoding was necessary.
+The features were scaled to normalize their range and improve model performance using **Min-Max Scaling**.

+---

+## Model Performance

+The performance of the logistic regression model was evaluated using a holdout test set (30% of the dataset).
+The following metrics were computed to assess the model's effectiveness:

+- **Accuracy**: 79.2%
+- **Precision**: 81.5%
+- **Recall**: 78.3%
+- **F1 Score**: 79.9%

+These metrics indicate that the model performs reasonably well in predicting match outcomes based on early-game metrics.
+The high F1 score suggests a good balance between precision and recall, meaning the model does not overly favor wins or losses.

+---

+## Is the Model “Good”?

+The model is "good" for the following reasons:

+1. **Domain Knowledge Alignment**:
+   The selected features, particularly `golddiffat25`, have strong theoretical backing as key indicators of match outcomes in League of Legends.
+This alignment with domain knowledge ensures the model's predictions are meaningful.

+2. **Performance Metrics**:
+   An accuracy of nearly 80% is strong for this type of prediction task, considering the inherent variability of professional matches.

+3. **Simplicity and Interpretability**:
+   Logistic regression provides a straightforward and interpretable relationship between features and the predicted outcome, making it easier to explain the results.

+### Model Limitations
+However, the model is not perfect.
+It does not account for more granular or complex interactions between features, such as team synergy or map objectives.
+Including additional features or testing advanced models (e.g., Random Forests or Gradient Boosting) could potentially improve performance.